Listen for a second mum, that’s the sweet sound of silence. Baby dummies are a godsend for soothing newborns, one suck at a time.

 It’s Sophie La Girafe to the rescue again, this time to soothe and settle.
 Made from one solid piece of 100% rubber, it has holes for ventilation giving extra comfort.
 Ergonomically designed to adapt to bub’s face, there are two age ranges to choose from.

 Combine a moving mouth with a moustache and giggles are on the cards.
 Light-hearted parents will enjoy photo opportunities with their little man either awake or asleep.
-Designed for 0-6 months, it’s made with non-toxic plastic and food-grade silicone.
+Designed for 0-6 months, it uses non-toxic plastic and food-grade silicone.

 Are dummies safe?